Body leasing or programming outsourcing in IT

 Grzegorz Papaj, 3 December 2018

-Body leasing (employee leasing) is one form of collaboration with IT company.
-Simple programming outsourcing or competence outsourcing are examples of possibilities to extend our IT department.
-On the other hand, HR companies don’t connect us with any programming company.
-Team leasing is more advanced form of body leasing.
-The following article discuss advantages and disadvantages of such solutions.
+Body leasing (employee leasing) is a form of collaboration with an IT company and outsourced programming or competence outsourcing are ways to extend the company’s IT department.
+IT duties can be also delegated to HR agencies, but then companies aren’t contracted with any particular software development company.
+There is also a solution called team leasing, which is a more advanced form of body leasing.

-Labor market still suffers from deficit of developers and IT workers.
-Is the internal recruitment process the only way to supply increasing demand for IT specialists?
-What are the other options and when they can be tried out?
+The labor market still suffers from a deficit of developers and IT workers.
+Is the internal recruitment process the only way to meet the increasing demand for IT specialists?
+What are the other options?

-The recruitment of programmers is a traditional way to fill the vacant posts and in some situations it is the rightest way, specially when company decides to permanently build up the department or structure.
-Unfortunately this classic model cause many problems when it comes to IT.
-Nowadays there is a fair shortage of developers in IT industry.
-Because of that, candidates are quite picky when it come to job offers.
-Furthermore, it takes more time for them to make a decision about cooperation.
-At the same time, because of employee market, already hired developers are more prone to walk out of current worksite and move to other employer.
-It doesn’t quite matter, when it comes to employment based on labor contract or other.
-When you manage IT department, you have to reckon with constant risk of serious personnel change and increasing costs of recruitment.
+The developer’s recruitment process is a traditional way to fill the vacant posts and in some situations, it is the best way, especially when the company decides to create an IT department.
+Unfortunately, this classic model causes many problems.
+Nowadays, there is a fair shortage of developers and candidates are quite picky when it comes to job offers.
+Furthermore, it takes more time for them to decide on cooperation.
+At the same time, because of the employee market, already hired developers are more likely to walk away from their current workplace and move to other employers.
+Having an own IT department involves a constant risk of losing certain employees, which increases the costs of recruitment.

-The certain answer for need of constant recruitment are new HR companies which are mushrooming on the market.
-They often specialize in recruitment of IT department employees.
-Most likely the HR companies are pretty good alternative for recruitment ran by one one’s own.
-The costs can be lower and companies specialized in recruitment of developers should have tools to verify their competencies.
+HR companies are a solution for those who have constant recruitment needs.
+There is an increasing number of HR companies, which often specialize in the recruitment of IT department employees.
+They are a good alternative to running your recruitment process.
+The costs can be lower and companies specialized in recruiting developers have the tools to verify their competencies.
 Unfortunately, the reality is often different.
-I heard often opinions from clients who tried this type of service with very different final effects.
-Usually HR companies provides set of seemingly quite good CVs with various real skills.
+Usually, HR companies provide sets of seemingly good CVs with various sets of skills.
 Potential candidates rarely pass the competency tests of technical skills.
-That’s why after receiving a list of CVs, the internal verification of “paper specialists” is necessary anyway.
-In practice HR companies only release company from some of the problems related to job offers and initial verification.
+That is why after receiving a list of CVs, the internal verification of “paper specialists” is necessary anyway.
+In practice, HR companies take over from companies only some of the problems related to job offers and initial verification.
 The rest remains the same.
-Recruitment companies mainly take on the necessity of placing job offers because they know better where do it.
-The don’t solve problems with keeping developers and have little responsibility for the effectiveness of recruited coders.
-Their profit doesn’t depend in any way on projects’ succeed within the established deadline and budget.
-HR companies very often offer model similar to body leasing, in which they formally hire a person for client.
-In practice, however it has the same problems ad classic HR services.
+Recruitment companies are mainly in charge of placing job offers, as they know better where to do it.
+They do not solve problems with keeping developers and have little responsibility for the effectiveness of recruited coders.
+Their profit doesn’t depend on the projects’ success.
+HR companies very often offer a model similar to body leasing, in which they formally hire a person for the client.
+In practice, however, it has the same problems as classic HR services.

-Direct recruitment or with the help of agent involves with certain problems.
-Primarily, addressing staff shortages can last quite long period of time.
-Above all, hiring an employee on a long-term basis isn’t always optimal.
-Sometimes it is better to find an expert who works in the company for short period of time will bring knowledge and experience and share them with the rest of the team.
-In this situation, the body leasing (employee leasing, team leasing) or in other word “renting” the expert in certain subject from supplier seems to be better option.
-Formally it is the external employee, so company doesn’t bear the administration and staff costs.
-The solution seems to be perfect, but it’s not always like that.
-Primarily body leasing very often is not much different from HR companies.
-The provider of body leasing service present the set of CVs with various skills at choice.
-The advantage of body leasing is that we have access to many experts at hand, and agreement with body leasing company usually is not a long-term commitment and lets to change chosen person.
+Recruitment in the company or using the help of a third party always involves some problems.
+Firstly, the recruitment process always takes time.
+What is more, employing for the long term isn’t always efficient.
+Sometimes it is better to find an expert who will work in the company for a short period of time, contribute knowledge and experience, and share them with the whole team.
+In such a situation, body leasing (employee leasing, team leasing) is a better solution.
+Formally, it is an external employee or team, so the company doesn’t bear the administration and staff costs.
+The solution seems to be perfect, but it is not always like that.
+Firstly, body leasing often does not differ much from HR companies.
+The body leasing provider sends the company a set of CVs.
+Companies that decide on body leasing have access to many experts at hand.
+Also, an agreement with a body leasing company is usually not a long-term commitment and gives the option to change the hired person.

-Competence outsourcing is a quite new thing on the market.
-This service is somewhere between body leasing and classical programming outsourcing.
-When the classic outsourcing is accounted "for a project", i.e. fixed-price, competence outsourcing is accounted for the working time of specialists, just like body leasing.
-When it comes to body leasing, it is necessary to specify the parameters of the required specialist or specialists, and on this basis the supplier presents a list of CVs.
-In competence outsourcing, the supplier selects people for the project by itself, often changing them during the project if the need arises.
+Competence outsourcing is quite a new thing on the market.
+This service is somewhere between body leasing and outsourced programming.
+In outsourcing, the parties settle accounts based on the fixed-price model, but competence outsourcing involves settling accounts based on the working time of specialists, just like body leasing.
+When it comes to body leasing, it is necessary to specify the parameters of the required specialist or specialists, and on this basis, the supplier presents a list of CVs.
+When competence outsourcing is on the table, the provider selects people for the project by itself, often changing them during the project if the need arises.

-Competence outsourcing combines the best elements of body leasing and classic outsourcing.
+Competence outsourcing combines the best elements of body leasing and outsourced programming.
 It is also a service defined at a higher level.
-This means, that supplier has bigger impact on the implementation of works and selection of solutions.
-Just look at difference in request for quotation.
-In the case of body leasing, we define the need in this way "I need an Android programmer with 4 years of experience".
-In the case of competence outsourcing, we will say "I want to create a mobile application that will be used by ten thousand people every day and that will continue to run smoothly."
-This completely changes the point of view and allows a supplier to demonstrate skills not only in the strictly technical area (code creation), but we can also count on help at a higher business-technical level.
-A programming company may suggest the appropriate team to perform the service or perform it in another technology (e.g. React Native)
+This means that the provider has a bigger impact on the implementation of works and the selection of solutions.
+In the case of body leasing, the company defines the need in this way – "I need an Android programmer with 4 years of experience".
+In the case of competence outsourcing, the company says – "I want to create a mobile application that will be used by ten thousand people every day and that will run smoothly."
+This completely changes the point of view and enables a provider to show its skills not only in the strictly technical area (code development).
+This company can also help in business-technical matters.
+A software development company may suggest a dev team to perform the required work or perform it in another technology (e.g., React Native).

 So where is the catch?
-Of course, there is always a risk that the supplier will not work as quickly and efficiently as could.
-After all, it seems in its interest that the project will last long and bring more money.
-And probably some of the suppliers understand it in this way.
-However, it is in the interest of a good supplier to fulfill their obligations reliably and to build long-term reliable cooperation.
-Any attempts to trick a customer in the long run are easy to spot and usually mean notice of contract.
-A reliable contractor will take care over building trust with his client, knowing that transparency is the basis of this service.
+Of course, there is always a risk that the provider will not work as quickly and efficiently as it could.
+After all, it is in its interest that the project will last longer and bring more money.
+And probably some of the providers understand it in this way.
+However, it is in the interest of a good provider to fulfill their obligations reliably and to build long-term reliable cooperation.
+Any attempts to trick a client, in the long run, are easy to spot and usually lead to the termination of the contract.
+A reliable contractor will build trust with his client, knowing that transparency is the basis of this service.
 And it can be accomplished in many ways, for example by providing detailed hourly reports on completed work.

-Which model of cooperation with IT specialists will be the best in your case?
-You have to answer this question by yourself.
-If you want to form (or expand) a permanent team, it’s probably worth to getting interested in employment directly or indirectly.
-If the project is brief or you are looking for temporary support, analyze pros and cons of body leasing and outsourcing models.
-This table may be helpful.
+Which model of cooperation with IT specialists is the best?
+Companies have to answer this question by themselves.
+If a company wants to form (or expand) a permanent team, it is probably worth getting interested in direct or indirect employment.
+If the project is brief or the company is looking for temporary support, an analysis of the pros and cons of body leasing and outsourcing models will be a good thing.
+The below table may be helpful.